 A key piece of advice we can give with the expected crowds is to arrive early so you miss nothing and plan to stay a bit later and view the ground displays.
 No matter what we do, there will be line-ups at an event of this size.

 Yes, we do allow you to bring your own chair.
 However, it is expected that you will carry your chair with you wherever you go on the grounds.
+Placing your own chair on the grounds to save a spot is a common practice but may not be adhered to by all patrons.
 Chairs that are left unattended for an extended period of time may be removed, as they can present a potential safety hazard.
 Please use your discretion and good judgement when bringing your own chair.
 Any chairs left at the end of the day will also be removed.

-If you would like a chair, but do not want to bring your own, we will also be offering reserved "Runway" Premium Seating and VIP Access into the Show - click here to learn more about the various options.
+If you would like a chair, but do not want to bring your own, we will also be offering reserved "Runway" Premium Seating and VIP Access into the Show.
+And we now also have our Drive-In Area as a new option!

 Yes, we do not restrict people bringing their own food and drink onto the grounds.
 There will also be a good selection of food & drink available for purchase on the grounds.
-Most vendors will take cash only, so be sure to have sufficient cash upon arrival, or you can use the ATM machine that we will have on-site.
+Many vendors will take cash only, so be sure to have sufficient cash upon arrival, or you can use the ATM machines that we will have on-site.

 We do allow bags, purses, backpacks, etc. However, they will be subject to search by security personnel upon arrival at the air show grounds.

-We do NOT however allow coolers at any time.
-They present a potential security concern and if you come to the grounds with a cooler, you will be given the option to return it to your vehicle or to have it confiscated at the grounds entrance.
+We do NOT however allow hard-sided coolers/containers onto the Show Grounds at any time.
+They present a potential security concern and if you come to the grounds with a hard-sided cooler, you will be given the option to return it to your vehicle or to have it confiscated at the grounds entrance.
 We will not be responsible for any items that are confiscated.

 Here is a link to recent ICAS safety initiatives and publications: http://www.airshows.aero/Docs/110